mingming-killer/abc/README.md

 abc(android bug collector) is an automatic bug report tool.It has four functions:

-1.record kernel log
+1. record kernel log
-2.record logcat log
+2. record logcat log
-3.record process
+3. record process
-4.send mail
+4. send mail

 Before use it should config it,very simple